 The benches feature a unique S-curve design with seating available on both sides.
 When a person sits at a “Here’s My Story” bench, they will hear the recorded stories through speakers embedded in the curves of the bench.
 This provides an intimate listening experience that allows for quiet contemplation.

 The project has a focus on accessibility with the shape of the bench allowing for wheelchair access.
 QR codes located on the side panel of each bench connect listeners with hearing impairment or language barriers to access the stories via YouTube where closed captioning is available.
 The QR code also links listeners to the “Here’s My Story” website where they can learn more about the project and access transcripts of the recordings.
 These are available in multiple languages.
-Those transcripts will also be archived and available at the Rowan Public Library.
+Those transcripts will also be archived

 For the past two years, RCCC’s Art & Design Department has been recording stories of members of the community who consider themselves and their voices to be underrepresented in public art.
 Once recorded, the stories go before a diverse Advisory Committee which selects the stories that are shared with the public.

 Each individual story is approximately 10 minutes in length, and each bench plays around one hour of stories on a loop.
 After the last story plays, the loop starts back at the beginning.
 The loop plays continuously throughout the day, and all three benches play the same stories simultaneously.
 A person sitting on a bench a RCCC could have a shared experience with someone sitting on a bench at Catawba.